11 Ladder Safety Tips You Need to Know

 9. Do not exceed the maximum load rating of the ladder

-Every ladder comes with a weight rating that determines how much weight the ladder can withstand before collapsing.
-You need to ensure that your ladder can hold both your weight and load, if any.
+Every ladder has a weight rating that determines how much weight the ladder can withstand before collapsing.
+You must ensure that your ladder can hold your weight and load, if any.

 ladder safety handout